douglasPinheiro/curriculum-plaform/README.md

+## Curriculum Online

-this software is a platform for create and manipulate your own web curriculum
+this software is a platform for create and manipulate your own web curriculum, with a node server.